 The current high school team I coach, Pope John Paul II, is located in Lacey, Washington.
 In high school coaching, I've been fortunate to coach nine Washington State High School Championship Cross-Country Teams, a state track and field team championship, and several individual state champions in cross-country and track.

 I've also been blessed to help Master's runners win or place high in national Master's championships.
 I've also coached a national record holder.
-In the picture is Karen Steen, who I coached to the Olympic Trials and later to National Master's Championships in the 400 meter hurdles and the Steeplechase.
+In the picture is Karen Steen, who I coached to the Olympic Marathon Trials and later to National Master's Championships in the 400 meter hurdles and the Steeplechase.